dxphilo/me/content/articles/documenting-restful-api's.md

 **Setting up your first RESTFul API documentation**

-We will leverage the OpenAPI specification for this purpose as it is the most commonly used specification.
-OpenAPI also has a lot of tooling around it with excellent resources on the same to get you up to speed.
+We will leverage the OpenAPI specification for this purpose as it is the most commonly used API documentation specification.
+OpenAPI also has a lot of tooling around it with amazing resources on the same to get you up to speed.

-**Our API tooling**
+**API Documentation tooling**

-We will leverage a package manager that will let us specify the structure of our API.
-This will include the data schema, endpoint description, parameter description, definitions, security, body/query parameters, responses, status codes, and request structure.
+You can leverage various API tools that implement OpenAPI specifications.
+These packages will let us specify the structure of our API either by commenting or through auto-generation.
+The structure will include the data schema, endpoint description, parameter description, definitions, security, body/query parameters, responses, status codes, and request structure.

+- Swagger autogen.
+- Swagger-codegen.

-The tooling leverages a swagger specification under the hood to process all this.
-The package will generate a swager.json file that contains all the API documentation info.
-The auto-generated file will obey the swagger format and specification.
+This tooling uses a swagger specification under the hood to process all this.
+The package will generate a swager file that contains all the API documentation info.
+The auto-generated file will obey the swagger format of OpenAPI specification.

 **Final thoughts**

 Application programming interfaces (API) are everywhere nowadays, but not most people care to document them.
 It is a good software development practice to document such services.
-Documenting your APIs will help your users and developers who will work on such services in the future.
+Documenting your APIs will heavily help your users and developers who will work on such services in the future.